-(Note 1): "Ownership ratio" means the percentage (rounded up or down to the nearest two decimal places) of the difference (14,629,586 shares) of the total number of issued shares of the Company as of June 30, 2018 (14,629,626 shares) stated in the Q1 Financial Statement (Japanese GAAP) (consolidated) for Y.E.
-March 2019 released on July 26, 2018 (the "Company's Q1 Financial Statement") less the number of treasury shares held by the Company as of

-June 30, 2018 (40 shares); the same applies to statements regarding ownership ratios below.

-- (Note 2): It is planned that, in the Capital Decrease, Etc., the amounts of the Company's stated capital and capital reserve will be decreased and the decreased portions will be transferred to other capital surplus. - (Note 3): The minimum number of shares to be purchased in the Tender Offer (1,713,900 shares; ownership ratio: 11.72 %) has been set at a majority of the difference (3,427,720 shares) of the total number of issued shares of the Company as of June 30, 2018 (14,629,626 shares) stated in the Company's Q1 Financial Statement less the number of treasury shares held by the Company as of June 30, 2018 (40 shares) and the Untendered Shares held by Fujitsu (11,201,866 shares), with any fraction less than 100 shares, which is the number of shares constituting one unit of the Company Common Shares, being rounded up to the nearest hundred (1,713,900 shares).
-Therefore, the minimum number of shares to be purchased in the Tender Offer corresponds to a majority of the shares held by the minority shareholders of the Company who have no interest in the Tender Offeror, that is, the "majority of the minority."
+- (Note 1): "Ownership ratio" means the percentage (rounded up or down to the nearest two decimal places) of the difference (14,629,586 shares) of the total number of issued shares of the Target Company as of June 30, 2018 (14,629,626 shares) stated in the Q1 Financial Statement (Japanese GAAP) (consolidated) for Y.E.
+March 2019 released on July 26, 2018 (the "Target Company's Q1 Financial Statement") less the number of treasury shares held by the Target Company as of June 30, 2018 (40 shares); the same applies to statements regarding ownership ratios below. - (Note 2): It is planned that, in the Capital Decrease, Etc., the amounts of the Target Company's stated capital and capital reserve will be decreased and the decreased portions will be transferred to other capital surplus. - (Note 3): The minimum number of shares to be purchased in the Tender Offer (1,713,900 shares; ownership ratio: 11.72 %) has been set at a majority of the difference (3,427,720 shares) of the total number of issued shares of the Target Company as of June 30, 2018 (14,629,626 shares) stated in the Target Company's Q1 Financial Statement less the number of treasury shares held by the Target Company as of June 30, 2018 (40 shares) and the Untendered Shares held by Fujitsu (11,201,866 shares), with any fraction less than 100 shares, which is the number of shares constituting one unit of the Target Company Common Shares, being rounded up to the nearest hundred (1,713,900 shares).
+Therefore, the minimum number of shares to be purchased in the Tender Offer corresponds to a majority of the shares held by the minority shareholders of the Target Company who have no interest in the Tender Offeror, that is, the "majority of the minority."

-According to the Tender Offeror's Press Release, the Tender Offeror intends to cover funds required for the settlement of the Tender Offer by contribution from the Longreach Group Fund, conditional upon the completion of the Tender Offer and other matters (the "First Contribution by Fund").
+The Tender Offeror intends to cover funds required for the settlement of the Tender Offer by contribution from the Longreach Group Fund, conditional upon the completion of the Tender Offer and other matters (the "First Contribution by Fund").

-Also, as set out in "(5) Matters relating to the "Two-Step Acquisition" below, the Tender Offeror intends to request the Company to conduct the Share Consolidation as part of the Transactions if the Tender Offeror is not able to acquire all of the Company Common Shares (excluding the Untendered Shares held by Fujitsu and treasury shares held by the Company) through the Tender Offer.
-However, the acquisition price of the Company Common Shares that is equivalent to the total amount of fractions of shares that will arise as a result of the Share Consolidation will be covered by a portion of contribution from the Longreach Group Fund to be made after the Share Consolidation takes effect (the "Second Contribution by Fund").
+Also, as set out in "(4) Policy for organizational restructuring after the Tender Offer (matters relating to the "Two-Step Acquisition")" below, the Tender Offeror intends to request the Target Company to conduct the Share Consolidation as part of the Transactions if the Tender Offeror is not able to acquire all of the Target Company Common Shares (excluding the Untendered Shares held by Fujitsu and treasury shares held by the Target Company) through the Tender Offer.
+However, the acquisition price of the Target Company Common Shares that is equivalent to the total amount of fractions of shares that will arise as a result of the Share Consolidation will be covered by a portion of contribution from the Longreach Group Fund to be made after the Share Consolidation takes effect (the "Second Contribution by Fund").